wwpa65/MechaCar_Statistical_Analysis/README.md

 *What is the null hypothesis or alternative hypothesis?*

-For comparing measured vehicle parameters (numeric)
+**For comparing measured vehicle parameters (numeric):**
 - Null Hypothesis: The slope of the linear model is zero, or m = 0 (i.e., fuel efficiency is not linearly correlated with the factors (vehicle parameters) that are tested).
 - Alternative hypothesis: The slope of the linear model is not zero, or m = 0 ((i.e., fuel efficiency is linearly correlated with the factors (vehicle parameters) that are tested).

-For comparing highly correlated vehicle parameters (that predict MPG in the linear model) for statiscical significance of mean MPG between MechCar and competitor vehicles.
+**For comparing vehicle groups:**

 ONE-WAY ANOVA

-Null Hypothesis: The means of all groups are equal. i.e., fuel efficiency (MPG) of MechaCar vehicles and competitor vehicles are not statistically significant.
+Null Hypothesis: The means of all groups are equal. i.e., fuel efficiency (MPG) of MechaCar vehicles and competitor vehicles are not statistically significantly different.

 - Alternative hypothesis: At least one of the means is different from all other groups.i.e., Mean fuel efficiency (MPG) is statistically significantly different at least in vehicle group (MechaCar and competitor vehicles)